Syncom: Syncom IV (Leasat)

 The stricken F4 did not remain a complete failure.
 Data from F4's failure permitted the saving of F1 from a premature failure.
-Since all of the Leasats are spin-stabilized, they have a bearing point that connects the non-rotating and rotating parts of the spacecraft.
+Since all of the Leasats are spin-stabilized, they have a bearing that connects the non-rotating and rotating parts of the spacecraft.
 After F4's communication failure, it suffered a spin lock while attempting to jostle the communications payload: the spun and despun sections locked together.
 Remembering this second failure of F4, and with F1 beginning to wear out at the spin bearing, it was decided to "flip" F1 every six months to keep the payload in the sun.
 Thus F1 went on to operate smoothly for its remaining life and never encountered a locked despun section.

 Leasat F4 was subsequently powered down and moved to a graveyard orbit with a large amount of station keeping fuel in reserve.
 This was fortuitous; when another satellite suffered a loss of its fuel ten years later, Hughes engineers pioneered the use of alternative propellants with Leasat F4.
 Long after its primary mission had failed, F4 was powered back on to test whether a satellite could be kept on station using nonvolatile propellants.
 F4 was used to perform numerous tests, including maneuvers with oxidizer for propulsion once the hydrazine ran out.